 Government borrowing is currently concentrated on 4 T-bills with maturities up to one year and 5-6 government bonds with maturities up to ten years.
 This strategy is assumed to reduce borrowing cost for the government and at the same time provide the financial market with a risk free yield curve.

 In order to improve liquidity in the government securities market, Norges Bank has, on behalf of the Ministry of Finance, entered into agreements with a number of primary dealers on the quoting and trading of Norwegian government bonds and Treasury bills on the Oslo Stock Exchange.

 Interest rate swaps are used to reduce interest rate exposure on the debt portfolio without changing the borrowing strategy.Transparency is seen as important for the efficiency of the market.
 An annual borrowing program explaining borrowing strategy and auction calendar for the issuance of government bonds and Treasury bills are therefore published in December the year before.
 The calendars are not binding and auctions can either be cancelled or supplemented.

 The Storting (Parliament) authorize the Ministry of Finance to borrow based on an annual proposition.
 For 2015 the Ministry is authorized to borrow up to NOK 125 billion in long term loans and to have up to NOK 200 billion in outstanding short term market loans.

 The Norwegian central government debt is given the highest credit rating from international rating agencies such as Standard & Poors and Moody’s (AAA and Aaa, respectively).

-The Ministry of Finance publishes on a quarterly basis statistics on the central government debt.
-Table 1-5 summarize the central government outstanding debt by instrument, maturity etc. For complete information about the government debt and financial assets consult the annual Report to Storting on the State’s account Meld.
-St. 3 (2013-2014).
+Statistics on the central government debt are published quarterly by Norges Bank.
+For complete information about the government debt and financial assets consult the annual Report to Storting on the State’s account Meld.
+St. 3 (2014-2015).